 In addition, in a bankruptcy of the Authority, the assignment by the Authority to the Trustee of the Site Lease and the Master Facility Lease could be characterized as a pledge rather than an absolute assignment.
 Under such circumstances, the Authority may be able to either reject the Site Lease or the Master Facility Lease or assume the Site Lease or the Master Facility Lease despite any provision of the Site Lease or the Master Facility Lease that makes the bankruptcy or insolvency of the Authority an event of default thereunder.
-If the Authority rejects the Site Lease, the Trustee, on behalf of the Owners of the 2021 Bonds, would have a pre-petition unsecured claim that may be substantially limited in amount and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of the 2021 Bonds.
-Moreover, such rejection would terminate both the Site Lease and the Master Facility Lease, the Trustee, on behalf of the Owners of the 2021 Bonds.
-Moreover, such rejection would terminate both the Site Lease and the Master Facility Lease, the Trustee, on behalf of the Owners of the 2021 Bonds.
-Moreover, such rejection would terminate both the Site Lease and the Master Facility Lease, the Trustee, on behalf of the Owners of the 2021 Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of the 2021 Bonds.
-Moreover, such rejection may terminate the Master Facility Lease and the Objections of the Trustee or Owners of the 2021 Bonds.
+If the Authority rejects the Site Lease, the Trustee, on behalf of the Owners of the 2021B Bonds, would have a pre-petition unsecured claim that may be substantially limited in amount and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of the 2021B Bonds.
+Moreover, such rejection would terminate both the Site Lease and the Master Facility Lease, the Trustee, on behalf of the Owners of the 2021B Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee, on behalf of the Owners of the 2021B Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of the 2021B Bonds.
 Moreover, such rejection may terminate the Master Facility Lease and the County's obligations to make payments thereunder.
 The Authority may also be permitted to assign the Site Lease or the Master Facility Lease to a third party, regardless of the terms of the transaction documents.